makhidkarun/T5_cargogen/README.md

 Current status:
 - T5_cargogen.app.simple.TradeCargo() handles generating, naming, cost and price for a cargo
 - T5_cargogen.app.simple.BrokerSale() hadnles broker interactions
 - There is a web UI using flask.
 See notes for setting this up locally.
+Alternatively, there is a copy in Heroku's app service at http://t5-cargogen.herokuapp.com/ Note that this uses Heroku's free tier, so you may encounter a short delay as the instance spins up (if it's already running, you should see it immediately).
 - It has been extensively tested using Python 2.7, testing with Python 3.5 is in progress